jnozzi/cocoadev.com/markdown/BookMacOSXDevGuide.md

 ----**Comments**----

-* General/SteveWainstead: This is not a terrible book, but it's probably overly broad.
+* SteveWainstead: This is not a terrible book, but it's probably overly broad.
 It's huge and covers everything in a way that seems to suggest the author assumes the reader does not have a computer science degree.
 ----
 * Most of us don't.
 ----